Skip to content

 # Permissionless Token Strategies

-docs/developers/deployment-testnet-mainnet.md docs/developers/HowTo/deployment-testnet-mainnet.md
+docs/developers/deployment-testnet-mainnet.md renamed to docs/developers/HowTo/deployment-testnet-mainnet.md

 Original file line numberDiff line numberDiff line change